skkeeper/linux-clicky/README.md

 - Supports basic volume control;
 - Uses threads to avoid problems with quick typing;
 - Produces the sound on key down, this way the sound doesn't loop if you keep the key pressed.
 - It's possible to diversify the sound of some keys.
 By default the SPACE and ENTER key have a specific sound.
+In the future, if more soundbanks are added, more special sounds for specific keys can also be easily added.

+## Disadvantages

+- Requires root access
+- It was coded while I was taking a break from another project, so expect a bit of bad code here and there (feel free to submit patches).

 ## Dependencies